Skip to Content

 MattiPaavola, CC BY-SA 3.0 via Wikimedia Commons

-Hanko is a small town 130 km (80 mi) west of Helsinki.
+Hanko is a charming town 130 km (80 mi) west of Helsinki.
 It may only be a small town but there are some good reasons to check it out.

 Let me explain: